QBonaventure/mppm/README.md

   * Finally, start the Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+## Using docker

+A docker-compose.yml file is provided and can be used as such.
+It makes use of a `.env` file that you can copy from `.env.dist` before editing. `docker-compose up` and you're good to go!

 ## Elixir / Phoenix resources